RoboDevelopX/Intruder-Detection-and-Automatic-Email-Alerting-System/README.md

 * The model has an accuracy of 96%(approx) in detecting intruders.
 #####
 #####
-**Looking for any Btech/Mtech/Academic projects?
-Ping me, I have a bunch to share📚**

 #####

 ## Sample Output of mailed intruder images